AI Is Creating Risk Instead of Reliable Capability

 The Real Question

-AI will not simplify your organisation.
+AI will not simplify your organization.

 It will demand that you simplify for it.